vgonisanz/cmake-supporter/Templates/projectcxx/README.md

 Each folder must have proper files.
 In example:

-- modules:  All repository libraries (Source code).
+- *modules*:  All repository libraries (Source code).
-- samples:  All binaries to show how use modules (Source code)
+- *samples*:  All binaries to show how use modules (Source code)
-- test:     All unit test to check proper behavoir (Source code)
+- *test*:     All unit test to check proper behavoir (Source code)
-- 3rdParty: All external code or submodules needed by your repository.
+- *3rdParty*: All external code or submodules needed by your repository.
-- cmake:    All cmake scripts (Modules, etc)
+- *cmake*:    All cmake scripts (Modules, etc)

 Main folder must content essential files.

-- CMakeLists.txt  Main project configuration, used in all other sub projects.
+- *CMakeLists.txt*  Main project configuration, used in all other sub projects.
-- LICENSE         Project LICENSE
+- *LICENSE*         Project LICENSE
-- README.md       Instruccions
+- *README.md*       Instruccions
-- .gitignore      Exclude instruction for git
+- *.gitignore*      Exclude instruction for git
-- .gitsubmodule   Info submodules
+- *.gitsubmodule*   Info submodules
-- .git            git data
+- *.git*            git data
 - *other*           Add needed files that cannot be anywhere

 ## Instructions to use template